In loving memory of Starlet (pictured above). Rest in Power, my friend.

 On Site Progress of Design Implementation

 The permaculture ethics that are applicable include people care, earth care, and fair share.
-The project surrounds a focus on self-willed actions and agency for other than human animals, embedded into people care.
-The value and promise of Total Liberation is a focus within these ethics – bringing about a greater potential for decentralized practices that can be implemented in endless ways through creative thinking and action.
+The project surrounds a focus on self-willed actions and more agency for other-than-human animals.
+The value and promise of Total Liberation is a focus within these ethics in order to bring about a greater potential for decentralized practices that can be implemented in endless ways.

-Fair share opportunities include education around permaculture design and implementing a project that enables a peaceful state of mind and cleansing through vibrant spaces.
-Other than human beings involved are engaged through self willed actions and free from any form of exploitation.
-Earth care ethics are focused through native, open pollinated, organic and/or nonGMO seeds and plants, catching rain water/reducing water consumption, enabling biodiverse spaces, restoring soil, and more.
+Fair share opportunities include education around permaculture design and implementing a project that enables a peaceful state of mind and healing through biodiverse spaces.
+Residents are free from any form of exploitation and have relative freedom.
+Earth care ethics are focused through mostly native, open pollinated, organic and/or nonGMO seeds and plants, reducing water use through native plants, enabling biodiverse spaces, restoring soil, and more.
 People [and animal] care ethics are embedded with the idea of sanctuary.
 Enabling spaces that restore health, improve overall quality of life, lessen stress, and connecting with the earth.

-Permaculture principles included: observe and interact, catch and store energy, obtain a yield (for residents), use and value diversity, use small and slow solutions, integrate rather than segregate, creatively use and respond to change, use and value renewable resources and services,and use edges and value the marginal.
+Permaculture principles: observe and interact, catch and store energy, obtain a yield (for residents), use and value diversity, use small and slow solutions, integrate rather than segregate, creatively use and respond to change, use and value renewable resources and services,and use edges and value the marginal.